Service Map¶

 Prerequisite

-All Commercial Plan workspaces belong to the same organization ID, i.e., organization is the same.
+All Commercial Plan workspaces belong to the same Organization ID, meaning they have the same organization.

-If the same Trace data is split, the data will belong to different workspaces, and the complete link data cannot be viewed in the same workspace.
-Cross-workspace Service Map query ensures the continuity of data query, and you can directly click the button in the current workspace to view the upstream and downstream calling topology of the current service.
+If the same Trace data is split and belongs to different workspaces, it becomes impossible to view the complete trace data within a single workspace.
+Cross-workspace Service Map query ensures data query continuity, allowing you to simply click a button in the current workspace to view the upstream and downstream calling topology of the current service.

 Data Source Definition and DQL Query¶